NIH Grant R01 CA132750

-Nirfast is an open source software package that allows users to easily model Near-Infrared light transport in tissue.
+Nirfast is an open source software package (www.nirfast.org) that allows users to easily model Near-Infrared light transport in tissue.
 The software is cross-platform, and can be downloaded for free on the Nirfast website.
-The program allows for the integration of Near-Infrared Spectroscopy (NIRS) into other modalities such as Magnetic Resonance Imaging (MRI), and initially was developed by the Optics in Medicine Laboratory at Dartmouth as a tool for imaging breast cancer.
-Nirfast’s integration of NIRS into MRI provides radiologists more molecular-specific information about the lesions they are assessing in the image.
+The program allows for the integration of Near-Infrared Spectroscopy (NIRS) into other modalities such as MRI, and initially was developed by the Optics in Medicine Laboratory at Dartmouth as a tool for imaging breast cancer.
+Integration of NIRS into MRI provides radiologists more molecular-specific information about the lesions they are assessing in the image.

 The Finite element method (FEM) based software package allows users to easily model 1.) standard single wavelength absorption and reduced scatter, 2.) multi-wavelength spectrally constrained models, and 3.) fluorescence models.
 Nirfast addresses the entire workflow of light modeling: starting with actual medical images—which are stored in the Digital Imagining and Communications in Medicine (DICOM) format—Nirfast segments each DICOM, creates a FEM-based mesh, models the data, and then visualizes the results for the user.
 For its mesh creation, Nirfast uses meshing tools developed in its sibling project, Nirfast-meshing, which was also created by the Optics in Medicine Laboratory.